izzypt/houses_api_challenge/README.md

         'django.contrib.staticfiles',
       ]

-   3 - On our main folder, on our urls.py entry point, include the url conf for our api.
-This will include all routes we establish on our api folder.

-    from django.urls import path, include

-    urlpatterns = [
-        path('admin/', admin.site.urls),
-        path('api/', include('api.urls'))
-    ]

   ### Setup SQLite DB
    1 - We will use SQlite for a small project.
 We need to make first migrations to setup the basic Django tables.